Skip to Content

 Reptiles

-The diversity of reptile species is poorly documented in western Africa, although it is suggested that more than 200 species are found in the region, of which a quarter are likely to be endemic.
-Eighteen of the 24 reptiles found on the islands of São Tomé, Príncipe and Annobón are endemic, and all three species of African crocodiles are found within the hotspot.
+The diversity of reptile species is poorly documented in western Africa, although 308 species have been assessed for the ISUN Red List.
+Eighteen of the 24 reptiles found on the islands of São Tomé, Príncipe and Annobón are endemic, while all three species of African crocodiles are found within the hotspot.

 Amphibians

-Amphibians are relatively poorly documented in the hotspot, but there are 269 recorded species and more are likely to be discovered.
-Of these species more than 80 are endemic, with particularly large numbers of endemics in the Cameroon Highlands.
-Almost one-third of the hotspot’s amphibian species are considered globally threatened.
+Amphibians are also relatively poorly documented in the hotspot but there are 284 recorded species and more likely to be discovered in the future.
+Of these species more than 118 are endemic, with particularly large numbers of endemics in the Cameroon Highlands.
+Over one-quarter of the hotspot’s amphibian species are considered globally threatened.

 Freshwater fishes

-Read more about the hotspot's species in chapter three of our ecosystem profile (PDF - 5.2 MB), also available in French (PDF - 1.2 MB).
+Read more about the hotspot's species in chapter three of our ecosystem profile (PDF - 5.4 MB).